admin-shell-io/id/aas/3/0/README.md

 ## GenericGloballyIdentifiables/GlobalReference

- [https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference](https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference) The value GlobalReference of the GenericGloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference](https://admin-shell.io/aas/3/0/GenericGloballyIdentifiables/GlobalReference) The NamedIndividual GlobalReference of the GenericGloballyIdentifiables class as defined in IDTA-01001-3-0.

+// Enum GloballyIdentifiables

 ## GloballyIdentifiables
- Enumeration of all referable elements within an asset administration shell.
+ Enumeration of all referable elements within an Asset Administration Shell.
 Contains IdentifiableElements

  [https://admin-shell.io/aas/3/0/GloballyIdentifiables](https://admin-shell.io/aas/3/0/GloballyIdentifiables) The GloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## GloballyIdentifiables/AssetAdministrationShell
   Asset Administration Shell

- [https://admin-shell.io/aas/3/0/GloballyIdentifiables/AssetAdministrationShel](https://admin-shell.io/aas/3/0/GloballyIdentifiables/AssetAdministrationShel) The value AssetAdministrationShel  of the GloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GloballyIdentifiables/AssetAdministrationShel](https://admin-shell.io/aas/3/0/GloballyIdentifiables/AssetAdministrationShel) The NamedIndividual AssetAdministrationShel  of the GloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## GloballyIdentifiables/ConceptDescription
   Concept Description

- [https://admin-shell.io/aas/3/0/GloballyIdentifiables/ConceptDescription](https://admin-shell.io/aas/3/0/GloballyIdentifiables/ConceptDescription) The value ConceptDescription  of the GloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GloballyIdentifiables/ConceptDescription](https://admin-shell.io/aas/3/0/GloballyIdentifiables/ConceptDescription) The NamedIndividual ConceptDescription  of the GloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## GloballyIdentifiables/GlobalReference

- [https://admin-shell.io/aas/3/0/GloballyIdentifiables/GlobalReference](https://admin-shell.io/aas/3/0/GloballyIdentifiables/GlobalReference) The value GlobalReference of the GloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GloballyIdentifiables/GlobalReference](https://admin-shell.io/aas/3/0/GloballyIdentifiables/GlobalReference) The NamedIndividual GlobalReference of the GloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## GloballyIdentifiables/Identifiable
   Identifiable

- [https://admin-shell.io/aas/3/0/GloballyIdentifiables/Identifiable](https://admin-shell.io/aas/3/0/GloballyIdentifiables/Identifiable) The value Identifiable of the GloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GloballyIdentifiables/Identifiable](https://admin-shell.io/aas/3/0/GloballyIdentifiables/Identifiable) The NamedIndividual Identifiable of the GloballyIdentifiables class as defined in IDTA-01001-3-0.

 ## GloballyIdentifiables/Submodel
   Submodel

- [https://admin-shell.io/aas/3/0/GloballyIdentifiables/Submodel](https://admin-shell.io/aas/3/0/GloballyIdentifiables/Submodel) The value Submodel of the GloballyIdentifiables class as defined in IDTA-01001-3-0.
+ [https://admin-shell.io/aas/3/0/GloballyIdentifiables/Submodel](https://admin-shell.io/aas/3/0/GloballyIdentifiables/Submodel) The NamedIndividual Submodel of the GloballyIdentifiables class as defined in IDTA-01001-3-0.

+// HasExtensions

 ## HasExtensions
  Element that can be extended by proprietary extensions.